CompPhysics/MLSummerSchool/README.md

 length of more than a billion base pairs, have been sequenced by various labs and so on.
 This deluge of data calls for automated methods of data analysis, which is exactly what machine learning provides.
-The purpose of thiscourse is to provide an introduction to the core concepts and tools of machine learning in a manner easily understood and intuitive to physicists and nuclear physicists in particular.
+The purpose of thislectures is to provide an introduction to the core concepts and tools of machine learning in a manner easily understood and intuitive to physicists and nuclear physicists in particular.
 We will start with some of the basic methods